-I’ve just mentioned it, and the one big thing (I think) that can cause arguments on holiday is the tidying up, so if in doubt, avoid all tidying up by following these two simple tips:
+I’ve just mentioned it, and the one big thing (I think) that can cause arguments on holiday is the tidying up, so where possible, avoid all tidying up by following these two simple tips:

 Look busy: If in doubt, look busy.
 If clearing up needs doing or a dishwasher needs emptying and you’re not feeling it, look like you’re riffling through a bag, grab the toddler, grab anyone’s child and get busy, looking busy.
-Looking like you’re doing something that requires extreme concentration makes people think you’re already busy, thus probably/possibly already helping in some way.
-Have I said busy enough times?
-Yes.
+Looking like you’re doing something that requires extreme concentration makes people think you’re already in the throws of something, thus probably/possibly already helping in some way.
 Win.

 The walk in – walk out the room: Again if things look like they’re getting serious, if there is arguing going about who left what mess, walking into a room and looking like you’ve remembered something then walking out again, works perfectly.
 You look like you’re in the middle of something, thus people think you’re probably helping anyway.